chafey/dicom-codec-js/README.md

 Returns:
 - Object
-    - imageFrame - Uint8Array with the uncompressed image frame bytes
+    - encodedImageFrame - Uint8Array with the encoded image frame bytes
     - imageInfo - Object
         - rows - Number with the image rows/height
         - columns - Number with the image columns/width